Find answers to general questions frequently asked by visitors about Kyushu National Museum below.

 Is there a diaper‐changing station in the museum?

-Please approach our staff at the Information Counter on the first floor to borrow a wheelchair.
-We also have baby strollers and walking canes available, should you need them.
-Please note that you can only use these items within the museum, and are not allowed to remove them from the premises.
+Please approach out staff at the Information Counter on Floor 1 to borrow them.
+As these items are for indoor use, visitors are only to use these items within the museum, and are not allowed to remove them from the premises.

 Is there a public phone I can use?

 Yes.
-It is located on the first floor, next to the seminar rooms.
+It is located on Floor 1, next to the seminar rooms.

 Can I use my mobile phone to make or take calls in the museum?